Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 call `Glean.initialize`, since it should be called exactly once per application.

-**Note**: if the application has the concept of release channels and knows which channel it is on at run-time, then it can provide glean with this information by setting it as part of the `Configuration` object parameter of the `Glean.initialize` method.
+**Note**: if the application has the concept of release channels and knows which channel it is on at run-time, then it can provide Glean with this information by setting it as part of the `Configuration` object parameter of the `Glean.initialize` method.
 For example:

 ```Kotlin